 The Special Education School serves elementary and high school age youth who may have varying levels of medical, emotional, physical and behavioral challenges.
-In addition to blindness, visual impairment or disabilities, students may have one or more of the following:
+Visual impairment is not a pre-requisite for admission.
+Students served by our school may have one or more of the following:

 Students of Junior Blind’s Special Education School are taught by teachers who have a bachelor’s or master’s degree in special education and are credentialed to work with children who have visual impairments and/or severe disabilities.
 Highly-trained teaching assistants provide additional support for each classroom.
 Additionally, students who are blind or visually impaired are given orientation and mobility instruction by a credentialed specialist.